 Tip: The Interactive Video option at Placeit will embed your full website into the window, and users can scroll through the site just as if they were visiting the page in their browser.

-There are a huge number of different sizes and aspect ratios that work best on different social networks.
+A huge number of different sizes and aspect ratios work best on different social networks.
 Twitter photos are best at a 2:1 ratio.
 Facebook prefers images to be more square.
 Pinterest and Google+ love vertical images.

-You can keep this all sorted with a tool like Social Image Resizer.
+You can keep this all sorted with an image resizing tool like Social Image Resizer.
 Upload your desired image, then choose from a huge drop-down list of options and places where you might like to use the image.
 You can move and scale the selected area to grab the optimal look for your image.

-Here are the social networks that the tool supports:
+Here are the social networks the tool supports:

 Tip: You can click and drag to create a custom image size as well.
 Image Resizer informs you of the new dimensions as you move and resize the borders.